bw2/ConfigArgParse/README.md

 to the command line (another benefit of #1).
 This is an easy-to-implement solution and implicitly takes care of checking that all "required" args are provied, etc., plus the behavior should be easy for users to understand.
-3. don't override convert_arg_line_to_args so that configargparse can pass all argparse unit tests.
+3. configargparse shouldn't override argparse's convert_arg_line_to_args
+method so that all argparse unit tests can be run on configargparse.
 4. in terms of what to allow for config file keys, the "dest" value of an option can't serve as a valid config key because many options can have the same dest.
 Instead, since multiple options can't use the same long arg  (eg.